 Market Economic System

-In a market economic system or free market economic system, all resources are allocated by the market – private producers and consumers; that is, there is no government intervention or involvement in resource allocation.
-(There are virtually no economies in the world who follow this- there is a government control everywhere, though Hong Kong does come close.
+In a market economic system or free market economic system, all resources are allocated by the market – private producers and consumers; that is, there is no or very little government intervention in resource allocation.
+(There are virtually no economies in the world that follow this system – there is a government control everywhere, although Hong Kong and Singapore do come close – check out the Index of Economic Freedom to see the ranking of economies on the basis of how market-friendly they are ).

-- The demand and supply fixes the price of products.
+- Government refrains from regulating markets.
+It instead tries to create very business-friendly environments and any intervention is mostly limited to protecting private property.
+The demand and supply fixes the price of products.
 This is called price mechanism.

 - What to produce is solved by producing the most-demanded goods for which people spend a lot, as their only motive is to generate a high profit.

-- For whom to produce is solved by producing to people who are willing and able to pay for goods at a high price.
+- For whom to produce is solved by producing for people who are willing and able to pay for goods at a high price.

 - A wide variety of quality goods and services will be produced as different firms will compete to satisfy consumer wants and make profits.
 Quality is ensured to make sure that consumers buy from them.
 There is consumer sovereignty.